rwynn/monstache-site/src/start.md

 # propogate dropped databases in MongoDB as index deletes in Elasticsearch
 dropped-databases = true
 # do not start processing at the beginning of the MongoDB oplog
+# if you set the replay to true you may see version conflict messages
+# in the log if you had synced previously.
+This just means that you are replaying old docs which are already
+# in Elasticsearch with a newer version.
+Elasticsearch is preventing the old docs from overwriting new ones.
 replay = false
 # resume processing from a timestamp saved in a previous run
 resume = true